 As you approach retirement, what we call the decumulation phase, you would want to gradually increase your allocation to bonds to protect the wealth you have already accumulated.

-For instance, someone in their 20s to early 40s might focus heavily on growth portfolios.
-But as retirement draws closer, slowly shifting part of the portfolio toward bonds can help create a steady stream of income to complement CPF LIFE payouts.
+This means that someone in their 20s to early 40s might focus heavily on growth portfolios.
+But as they approach retirement, they should slowly shift part of their portfolio toward bonds to create a steady stream of income that complements CPF LIFE payouts.

 Income Generation: REITs